 College Athletes as Employees: How the 3rd Circuit Could Pave the Way

 For as long as intercollegiate athletics have existed, colleges and universities (and the NCAA) have maintained that college athletes are “student-athletes.”
 Students first, athletes second.
 Even with the introduction of athletic scholarships—which provide a scholarship in exchange for athletic performance—college athletes have not been viewed by courts as employees.
-While there have been dozens of legal challenges to the employment status of “student-athletes,” courts have unanimously sided with the NCAA and its member schools.
+While there have been dozens of legal challenges to the employment status of “student-athletes,” courts have historically sided with the NCAA and its member schools.

 What is the Fair Labor Standards Act?